Eket: Education

-Due to the advent of Christianity in Eket towards the end of the 19th century and the activities of European traders, Western education came to Eket early.
-However, the first Primary School was the Government Primary School, Hospital Road, Eket which was established in 1905.
+Due to the advent of Christianity in Eket towards the end of the 19th century and the activities of European traders, Western education came to Eket early through the efforts of Qua Iboe Mission which had been established at Ibeno, a suburb of Eket in 1987.
+The Mission established what came to be known as primary schools in its area of activities, principally to teach the rudiments of reading, writing, arithmetic and religion to its converts.
+However, the first government-owned school in the area was Government School, Hospital Road, Eket which was established in 1906.
 According to Chief J.B.
 Adiakpan, the Grace Bill Institute, Afaha Eket was set up in 1916 by Miss Ema Bill daughter of the Rev. Samuel Bill as a Home for the training of girls.
 It became Grace Bill Memorial Institute after the death of Mrs Grace Bill and finally Grace Bill Institute.
 It was approved by the government in 1931.
 The institute later became the Qua Iboe Church Teacher Training College, Afaha Eket before the civil war.
 However, although Qua Iboe Church set up several primary schools in the area for the training of teachers and clerks, secondary schools were not established in Eket until the 1960s.
 Eket people had to send their children to secondary schools outside Eket, e.g. Etinan Institute, Etinan, Methodist Boys' High School, Oron, Hope Wadell Training Institution, Calabar, St Patrick's College, Calabar, Ibibio State College, Ikot Ekpene or to schools outside Calabar Province.
 The first secondary schools to be established in Eket were St Francis Secondary School, Ikot Ataku/Ikot Akpandem established by the Catholic Church in 1962 and Edoho Memorial Grammar School, Ikot Usoekong founded in 1962 by the late Chief D.J.
 Edoho, commissioner for Uyo Province.
 After the liberation of Eket by the Nigerian Federal Forces in 1968 the QIC TTC, Afaha Eket was moved to QIC TTC, Ndon Eyo so that its premises could become the premises of Edoho Memorial Grammar School whose name was now changed to Government Secondary School, Afaha Eket while the former premises of Edoho Memorial Grammar School, Ikot Usoekong was taken over by the Nigerian Army.